phbuech/ema2wav/README.md

             "tbo2-y",
             "tbo2-x"
       ]
-  5. `include_acoustics`: specify whether you would like to include the acoustic signal in the converted wav file (true or false)

   6. `raw_ema`: specify whether you would produce a converted wav file with raw ema (i.e., not interpolated and not scaled) in the converted wav file (true or false)
   7. `audio_fs`: specify the audio sampling rate, e.g., `48000` for 48000 Hz
   8. `export_csv`: specify wether pos data is also exported in a csv file (true or false)
   9. `signal_filter`: configure the filter to smooth the data:

       * `mean_filter` to smooth the data with a rolling mean.
 Also specify window width, e.g., `"mean_filter" : 10` for a rolling mean with a window of 10 data points
       * `butter_lowpass_filter` to smooth the data using a butterworth filter.
 Also specify the cutoff frequency, nyquist frequency and the order, e.g., `"signal_filter" = { "butter_lowpass_filter" : [20,250/2,4] }`